ljunggren/boozang-docs/README.md

 **Link tests and re-use**

 One might wonder why to introduce link tests in the first place?
 Why not simply have a single mapping of Gherkin syntax that maps to a test.
 The answer is re-use.
 Imagine we have the following test: `LoginHandler` that takes `role` as a parameter.
-If in Gherkin's we have the following statements
+In Gherkin, we have the following statements

 `Given I am logged in as an Admin`

 `Given I am logged in as a User`

-we would typically have to have two different functional tests.
+We would typically have to have two different functional tests.
 This would create unnecessary code duplication and bloat.
 With the introduction of Link test, we can now map this case with two different link tests, without having to create two functional tests

 `I am logged in as a ?` pointing to `LoginHandler`